All Episodes

 Well, let me, if I can add one or two more.

-Those simple tactics dramatically change how these viruses change move around hospitals.
+Those simple tactics dramatically change how these viruses move around hospitals.

-They'll also change how they move around shopping malls and stadiums and uh places of worship.
+They'll also change how they move around shopping malls and stadiums and places of worship.

 So the key steps that we need to take are going to include those three.

-So if it works in the most dangerous place possible, it's probably gonna work in less dangerous places pretty well.
+So if it works in the most dangerous place possible, it's probably going to work in less dangerous places pretty well.

-We just had data overnight suggesting that masks in general reduce the effectiveness by about 50 percent.
+We just had data overnight suggesting that masks in general reduce the effectiveness by about 50%.

-Imagine changing how this virus behaves to more like you know classic flu.
+Imagine changing how this virus behaves to more like classic flu.

 It would give us a lot of comfort as we open the country.